From Developer → UX Team Lead

 When creating a delivery receipt or reviewing a code selection, practitioners needed to know the current status of that claim.
 Whether codes had been sent to admin, sent to billing, what the claim number was, and when the device had been delivered were all critical to making the right decision at each step.

-The risks were real: duplicate billing, administrative errors, and compliance violations from decisions made without the full picture.
+The risks : duplicate billing, administrative errors, and compliance violations caused by not having full picture.

 Status information existed but lived elsewhere in the system.
 Practitioners had to navigate away from the form they were in the middle of completing to check whether codes had been sent to admin, what the claim number was, or when the device had been delivered.
 Mid-task navigation broke context and created errors.